-The Organization and Compensation Committee is responsible for matters relating to executive compensation, key employee compensation programs, director compensation, corporate culture programs, organizational planning and personnel changes at the executive level.
-The Organization and Compensation Committee held four meetings during fiscal 2012.
+The Organization and Compensation Committee is responsible for matters relating to executive compensation, organizational planning, succession planning at the executive level, key employee compensation programs, director compensation, and corporate culture programs.
+The Organization and Compensation Committee held four meetings during fiscal 2013.

 Under the terms of its charter, the Organization and Compensation Committee has the authority to engage the services of outside advisors and experts to assist the Committee.
-Since 2008, the Committee has retained an independent compensation consultant to advise it on matters related to executive and director compensation.
+Since 2008, the Committee has retained Mr. David A. Ness, an independent compensation consultant, to advise it on matters related to executive and director compensation.
 A description of the Committee's use of the independent compensation consultant is set forth in "Compensation Discussion and Analysis - Establishing Executive Compensation; Independent Compensation Consultant."
-The Organization and Compensation Committee has considered whether any conflicts of interest were raised as a result of the services provided by the independent compensation consultant and has concluded that no such conflict exists.